First-Year Seminar

 FYS 183 Geisha, Wise Mothers, and Working Women (4 Credits)

 This course examines images of Japanese women that are prevalent in the West, and to some extent Japan.
-Our focus will be on three key figures considered definitive representations of Japanese women: the geisha, the good wife/wise mother, and the working woman.
-We will read popular treatments including novels, primary sources, and scholarly articles.
-Our task will be to sort through these images, keeping in mind the importance of perception versus reality and change over time.
-Enrollment limited to 16 first years.
+The focus is on three key figures considered definitive representations of Japanese women: the geisha, the good wife/wise mother and the working woman.
+The class reads popular treatments including novels, primary sources and scholarly articles.
+The task is to sort through these images, keeping in mind the importance of perception versus reality and change over time.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI

 Fall, Spring, Variable